 The Midwest Tree Fruit Pest Management Handbook also is a companion to this guide.
 It contains additional information about pesticide safety, sprayer calibration, tree fruit diseases, insect pests, and weeds, pesticide characteristics, growth regulators, spray adjuvants, and other related topics.
-Copies of the publication are available from your state extension service.
+Copies are available from your state Extension service.